 By establishing these links the CBT operation can find out about any relevant legal and institutional arrangements (compliance with local/national laws as well as international conventions laws).
-Best practice would involve the management team establishing contact with local authorities and/or the regional tourist bureaus to understand the legal requirements and limits within which they are operating.
+Best practice would involve the management team establishing contact with local authorities and/or the national tourist bureaus (MINCETUR) to understand the legal requirements and limits within which they are operating.